entry4/noveo/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this project that your Web server runs Apache and supports PHP 5.4.0.
+The minimum requirement by this project that your Web server runs Apache and supports PHP 5.6.0.
 To use Nginx you have to configure it to support `prettyUrl` functionality (please follow [this guide](http://www.yiiframework.com/doc-2.0/guide-start-installation.html))

 INSTALLATION
 ------------
+Clone this repository

 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).